2022 SoFi Checking and Savings (SoFi Money) Review

 Ever since I started taking an interest in the FinTech sector, one company whose name I’ve seen pop up over and over again is SoFi.
 Despite that, lately it seems as though that theme has been sent into overdrive as the company has not only become a household name thanks to its stadium naming rights deal but also because of the company’s continued expansions.
 However, the most interesting development in my mind is SoFi’s acquisition of Golden Pacific Bancorp, resulting in SoFi Bank and SoFi Checking and Savings.

-I actually first learned about SoFi Money while writing about different FinTech debit card options on the market.
+I actually first learned about the then-named SoFi Money while writing about different FinTech debit card options on the market.
 What got my attention was the account’s high-yield savings element coupled with things like free ATM access and very few fees.
 Before I even hit “publish” on that post, I had already signed up for an account.

-Features of SoFi Money
+Features of SoFi Checking and Savings/SoFi Money

 No monthly or maintenance fees

 Like many online bank accounts, SoFi Checking and Savings’ biggest pitch to consumers is that they won’t charge the kinds of fees that have given brick-and-mortar banks a bad reputation.
 Among the fees that SoFi doesn’t charge are monthly fees, minimum balance fees, overdraft fees, and returned items fees.
 There are others as well; you can view them all here.